 Fiberglass Arrows (You Can, But...)

 Another choice for beginners, a fiberglass arrow is actually commonly-used for recurve bows.
-It's inexpensive, and young shooters do use this arrow type for practice.
-Compound bow users can still do use fiberglass arrows - but do so at your own risk.
-Since the spine needs to be considered, do select carefully for a tough fiberglass arrow to use for your compound bow.
+It's inexpensive, and young shooters often use this arrow type for practice.
+Compound bow users can still use fiberglass arrows - but do so at your own risk.
+Since you need a strong spine for compound bows,, select carefully for a tough fiberglass arrow to use for your compound bow.
 Otherwise, there may be a high risk of the arrow breaking upon release!

 Wooden Arrows (Take Extra Precaution, Though!)

 Go old school with these types of arrows.
-Meant mainly for recurve bow users, using wooden arrows on your compound bow - but you may need specialized arrows and a high level of archery skill to do so!
+Meant mainly for recurve bow users, you may use wooden arrows on your compound bow - but you may need specialized arrows and a high level of archery skill to do so!
 Same case for the fiberglass mentioned above, use these arrows at your own risk!

 Know Your Fletchings!